humb1e1989/COSC516-Studio-1/README.md

 ## **1. Project Introduction**

 Welcome to the **Roll-A-Ball** project.
-This project is about how to create a simple environment where a player controls a rolling ball on a plane, collecting objects while avoiding falling off the edges.
+This project is about how to create a simple environment where a player controls a rolling ball on a plane while avoiding falling off the edges.

 ---